-There is a list of special topic courses available which has been publicised in the course hand-book and online.
-Students are expected to choose 3 special topics from this list including one modelling [M] and one computation [C] based project.
+There is a list of special topic courses available which has been publicised in the course handbook and online.
+Students are expected to choose 2 special topics from this list, one of which is labelled [M] (modelling) and the other being labelled [C] (computation).